Multiple environments

 To access the secondary mobile key instances, use the LDClient.get

-static method, passing the identifier assigned to your environment key in the secondaryMobileKeys
+static method on LDClient.
+This method takes the identifier name assigned to your environment key in the secondaryMobileKeys

-As all the client instances use the same LDContext
+As all the client instances use the same LDClient

 object, some SDK functionality affects all instances.